Nike-Inc/Elevate/README.md

 }
 ```

 The `json: Any` will typically be a `[String: Any]` instance that was created from the `JSONSerialization` APIs.
-Use the Elevate `Parser.parseProperties` method to define the structure of the JSON data to be validated and perform the parsing.
+Use the Elevate `Parser.parseEntity` method to define the structure of the JSON data to be validated and perform the parsing.

 ```swift
 struct Person: Decodable {